-Located on the coast of East Africa, Kenya embodies the fantasy of Africa, in its most idealistic form.
-With its extraordinary diverse landscapes & savannah grassland, and an abundance of wildlife; Kenya is a unique and stunning destination.
+Located on the coast of East Africa, Kenya embodies the fantasy of Africa in its most idealistic form.
+Its extraordinary diverse landscapes, the savannah grasslands and the abundance of wildlife.
+Kenya is a unique and stunning destination.

-Apart from the incredible & diverse landscapes, it is the traditional people & ancient culture that gives Kenya it’s amazing charm.
+Apart from the incredible and diverse landscapes, it is the traditional people and ancient culture that gives Kenya its an amazing charm.

-Kenya is home to some of Africa’s most famous and remarkable tribes, including the Maasai, the Swahili and the Samburu. powerful tales and in-depth stories of the country and wider continent.
-You can learn about the historic and daily struggles in one of the harshest environments on Earth and uncover the ancient tensions between farmers & roamers that still exists today.
+Kenya is home to some of Africa’s most famous and remarkable tribes, including the Maasai, the Swahili and the Samburu, who hold some powerful tales and in-depth stories of the country and the wider continent.
+You can learn about the historic and daily struggles in one of the harshest environments on Earth and uncover the ancient tensions between farmers and roamer that still exists today.
 This is a culture with an extreme, vast and rich history.

-One of Africa’s greatest wildlife-spotting destinations, home to the iconic Big 5.
-Big Cats roaming the iconic plains.
+This is without a doubt one of Africa ́s greatest wildlife-spotting destinations, home to the iconic Big 5 and a huge amount of big cats roaming the iconic plains.